ernie55ernie/ernie55ernie.github.io/_posts/2025-05-11-tiger-and-sheep-parity-predation-and-rationality.md

 category: quantitative interview
 ---

-## Tiger and Sheep: Parity, Predation, and Rationality

 Imagine 100 rational tigers and 1 lone sheep stranded on a magical island.
 The only food source is grass, which the sheep can eat, but the tigers prefer meat—and specifically, they’d love to eat the sheep.
 However, there's a catch:

 - If a tiger eats the sheep, **it becomes a sheep itself**.